gbif/portal16/image_caching.md

 ## Configuration

-The server is set to cache source images indefinitely, and produce images with a JPEG quality of 80 by default.
+The server is set to cache source images indefinitely, and produce images with a JPEG quality of 80 by default. *Feature detection is *not* installed*.

 Ten processes run, which Varnish accesses with a round-robin director.